saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/migration.md

 ---
-id: espresso-xcuitest
+id: migration
-title: Mobile App Testing with Espresso and XCUITest
+title: Migrating to Espresso and XCUITest on Sauce
-sidebar_label: Espresso and XCUITest
+sidebar_label: Legacy Migration
-description: Run Espresso and XCUITest projects on Sauce Labs.
+description: Convert your TestObject Espresso and XCUItest setup to Sauce Labs testing.
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+If you have been using Test Object to run your mobile automation tests on Espresso and XCUITest, use this guide to transition to Sauce Labs.

-Sauce Labs uses its framework agnostic test orchestrator [`saucectl`](/testrunner-toolkit) to execute Espresso and XCUITest tests based on one or more configuration files that instruct `saucectl` to run your tests exactly the way you specify.
-Results get published in your Sauce Labs dashboard, where you can compare 30 days of results across different environments and frameworks all in one view.
+Sauce Labs uses its framework agnostic test orchestrator [`saucectl`](/testrunner-toolkit) to execute tests according to the direction you specify in your configuration file.

 ## What You'll Need